Skip to Content

 Holiday money for teenagers – Caxton fx currency card review

-If you’re a mum of teenagers like me, there comes a time when they start to fly the nest and travel on their own.
-It might be school trips, off with a group of friends in the UK, their first independent holiday abroad to celebrate the end of exams, or even some extended travel in their gap year.
-At this point you’ll probably be funding some or all of their travels and you’ll need a secure way to give them cash that won’t get lost on the beach or stolen from their hotel room.
-Enter pre-paid currency cards such as the Caxton fx currency card that I was asked to review on my recent trip to the Greek island of Zakynthos.
+At this point you’ll probably be funding some or all of their travels.
+You’ll need a secure way to give them cash that won’t get lost on the beach or stolen from their hotel room.
+Enter pre-paid currency cards such as the Caxton fx currency card.
+I was asked to review this card on my recent trip to the Greek island of Zakynthos.

 Travel money in Greece Photo: Heatheronhertravels.com